jochunchen/Quantum_Computing_Shors_Algorithm/README.md

 # Shor's Algorithm
-This script is a simplified implementation of Shor's algorithm, designed to find the period of a modular exponentiation function, specifically $a^xmod15$.
+This script is a simplified implementation of Shor's algorithm, designed to find the period of a modular exponentiation function, specifically $a^x\ (mod\ 15)$.
 The project demonstrates a fundamental application of quantum computing to a problem in number theory.

 ## Key Components
 ### 1. The Inverse Quantum Fourier Transform (IQFT)